Buddha apparently knew what was up in the kitchen.

 * When it comes to grains, I ALWAYS make it a priority to soak before cooking.
 Soaking grains allows water to be re-introduced to these foods (after usually sitting in packaging for months on end) as well as increase the nutrient content in numerous varieties.
 Soaking your grains prior to cooking (Minimum of 4-8 hours, overnight preferably,) breaks down the anti-nutrients as well as allows for easy digestion of the often difficult to digest components of whole grains.
 Soaking has also been shown to break down gluten, which will allow those of us with gluten sensitivities to digest and enjoy these foods more easily.

 Once your rice is finished being soaking, make certain to rinse the rice thoroughly.
 You won't want to cook your rice in the water it was soaked in, so water your plants with that and get fresh water for cooking.
 I love cooking my rice on a "Slow Steam" setting on my rice cooker.
 If you do not own a rice cooker, cook your rice as you would normally by following directions on the packaging/box.
 If you do not own a rice cooker (Part 2,) you are missing out.
 I mean it.
-I purchased my rice cooker at COSTCO for only $30 and am convinced that it has been one of my most used investments when it comes to kitchen necessities.
+I purchased my rice cooker on Amazon for less than $20 and am convinced that it has been one of my most used investments when it comes to kitchen necessities.
 Once your rice is 95% cooked I like to stir in the frozen Broccoli Rabe and fresh spinach.
 This allows these ingredients to be heated, without having to worry about over-cooking.
 Usually I buy my organic green peas frozen and in bulk.
 Believe it or not, you can thaw these babies out in just about 20 minutes, and like to do this while my rice is cooking.
 The less work, the better.
 Thawing out your peas and mixing them in hot rice always works wonderfully for me.
 Next, grab the largest bowl you have and fill half of it with fresh spinach, chopped tomato and cilantro.
 Once rice and mixed vegetables are finished cooking, place them in bowl and top chopped medjool dates, citrus juice and black pepper.
-Drizzle some Tahini (can be mixed with equal parts mustard and maple syrup,) and add Avocado, grab some re-useable chop stick and get eating!
+Drizzle some Tahini (can be mixed with equal parts mustard and maple syrup,) and add avocado, grab some re-useable chop stick and get eating!